- Cheap Travel

 Another great option for a budget friendly stay is La Spezia, a bustling city south of the Cinque Terre offering a wide choice of accommodation and easy access to public transport.

-Affordable Accommodation: La Spezia has lots of budget friendly accommodation options.
+La Spezia has lots of budget friendly accommodation options.
+Click the link to have a browse.

 One of the things we really loved about Monterosso were the two playgrounds we found.
 One in the Fegina half of town and another larger playground in the historical center.
 If you are travelling with kids you will find there isn’t an awful lot of child specific activity for them, so half an hour letting off some steam in a playground is a god send!